 Getting there: Bus: Buttermere Rambler 77 / 77A runs from Keswick and passes Catbells four times a day, from March to November.
 Boat: Keswick Launch calls at Hawse End eight times a day.
 Car: by minor roads from Keswick to Hawse End.
 Parking at Hawse End may be restricted.
 Public transport options are recommended

-Follow the road south and take the second path on the right (the first goes to the top of Catbells).
+Follow the road south (take care of traffic) and take the second path on the right, marked with a Public Bridleway" sign (the first path goes to the top of Catbells).
 This first section is uphill and a bit challenging.

 The track then runs along the flank of Catbells, about 50 metres above the road.
 It gives stunning views across the lake to Keswick, framed by the mountains of Skiddaw and Blencathra.
 The nearest island is St Herbert's Isle, named after a 7th century monk who lived there.
 Friar's Crag on the other side of the lake is named after the monks who used to row out with supplies for him.
 The best views are just past some old quarry workings.